ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 ## Get Started

 As first step in a C-application you need to create an in-memory `Key`.
-Such a `Key` is Elektra's atomic unit and consists of:
+Such a `Key` is Elektra’s atomic unit and consists of:

 - a unique name
 - a value